Skip to main content

 Updated over a week ago

-You can view your current usage on the homepage dashboard, in the usage cards displayed at the top.
+You can view your current usage on your homepage dashboard, displayed in usage cards at the top.

 Each card shows:

-• A color-coded progress bar to help you quickly understand your usage status.
+• A color-coded progress bar so you can see your status at a glance

-The color of each progress bar indicates what’s happening with your usage:
+The color of each progress bar shows your usage status:

 Color